 Our industry has set the bar.
 It’s time to see if the federal parties can pass the test.

 We encourage Canadians to engage with our campaign and get local candidates to commit to prioritizing transit.

-I encourage Canadians to visit prioritytransit.ca.
-Our website is a one-stop-shop for information on our campaign.
-It provides voters with the opportunity to engage with their local political leaders to show how important transit is as a ballot box issue.
+Please visit prioritytransit.ca.
+Our website is a one-stop shop for information on our campaign.
+It provides voters with the opportunity to engage with their local political leaders to show how important transit is as a ballot-box issue.

 J’ai maintenant le plaisir de vous adresser quelques mots en français.

 Les résultats de notre sondage Léger témoignent l’importance du transport collectif pour les Canadiens à travers le pays.

 En cette année électorale, les politiciens devraient suivre le consensus des Canadiens que le transport collectif est une priorité.